AsgarD-15/social_network/README.md

     ```bash
     docker-compose up --build
     ```
-5. Use the below Url:
+5. Use the below Url for furthur testing:

     ```bash
     http://127.0.0.1:8000/